 The temperature drops sharply by November end and you have very low temperatures to around 3-4 degrees Celsius during the months of December and January.
 Plenty of tourists visit the place during these months just in time for the boating festival too.

 Direct flights to Guwahati (the nearest major airport) from Kolkata, Delhi, Bagdogra and Bangkok are available.
 Umroi Airport is closest to Dawki.
-It is around 35 kilometers from Dawkig and over 120 kilometers from Dawki.
+It is around 35 kilometres from Dawki.
 Tourists wishing to enter from Bangladesh can reach up to Tamabil and from there take the Dawki-Tamabil highway to enter Dawki.

 Guwahati is the nearest railway station and it is well connected by trains from all the major cities in India.

-Dawki is around 95 kilometers by road from Shillong and around 150 kilometers from Guwahati.
+Dawki is around 95 kilometrrs by road from Shillong and around 150 kilometres from Guwahati.
 You may hire a cab from either of these places and reach Dawki easily.